meaniscule/meaniscule/README.md

 Meaniscule owes a heavy debt to [`fsg`](https://github.com/FullstackAcademy/fsg), which offers a more robust environment with features like auth built right in.

 *Note:* Meaniscule currently doesn't support non-POSIX systems (e.g. Windows).
 See [this issue](https://github.com/ashryanbeats/meaniscule/issues/57) for details.
 If you would like to fix this issue, you are very welcome to submit a pull request!
-(All you need is Node `fs`.)
+All you need is Node `fs` (and love).

 ## Contents
 - [Installing or updating Meaniscule](https://github.com/ashryanbeats/meaniscule/blob/master/README.md#installing-meaniscule)